 Woodland Management Associates, LLC and The Lyme Timber Co. v.
 State of New Hampshire.
 This matter is an appeal pursuant to RSA 21-J:28-b, IV.
-Petitioners allege that the Department of Revenue improperly assessed an additional \$4,559,772.64 in business profits taxes, interest, and penalties against Woodland and Lyme for the tax year ending December 31, 2003, and improperly denied a request for refund filed by Woodland.
+Petitioners allege that the Department of Revenue Administration ("DRA") improperly assessed an additional \$4,559,772.64 in business profits taxes, interest, and penalties against Woodland and Lyme for the tax year ending December 31, 2003, and improperly denied a request for refund filed by Woodland.
 The total amount in controversy for the tax year ending 2003 is approximately \$5,323,187.42.
-In May 2010, the Superior Court granted summary judgment on Count II in favor of the Department, thereby denying Petitioners' request for a remand to the Commissioner.
+In May 2010, the Superior Court granted summary judgment on Count II in favor of the DRA, thereby denying Petitioners' request for a remand to the Commissioner.
 The parties litigated the impact of alleged concessions that were made at the hearing below through cross Motions in Limine.
-In September 2011, the Court granted the Department's Motion in Limine, finding that the case was not narrowed by the statements made State employees.
-Discovery is ongoing.
+In September 2011, the Court granted the Motion in Limine, finding that the case was not narrowed by the statements made State employees.
+Trial is scheduled for February 18, 2013.
+It is not possible to predict the outcome of the case at this time.